QueerCodingGirl/docker-devuan/README.md

 ## Description

-Use this script to build your own base system.
+Use this script to build your own base system or use the travis build base images from Docker Hub.

+I (darkgigabyte) forked this repo from [https://github.com/vente-privee/docker-devuan] and fixed the build script because it wasn't able to build the ascii image and had no support for beowulf.
+Also i don't wanted to use their CI system.
+This repo now uses travis-ci and builds/pushes all devuan releases at a regular interval.

 ## Tags

 Supported tags.

-- 1, jessie, stable, latest
+- 1, jessie, oldstable
-- 2, ascii, sid
+- 2, ascii, stable, latest
+- 3, beowulf, testing

 ## Requirements